camarm-dev/p2p/DOCUMENTATION.md

 ## Write a deployment file
 P2P has his own "language" that is very similar to Docker.

-It only have 4 instruction possible:
+It only has 4 instruction possible:

 `DEST`:    The p2p server name to use as destination.